Healthcare Dive Feature with Vituity's Denise Brown MD on Compassionate Behavioral Healthcare

 In recent years we’ve expanded our acute psychiatry focus by bringing specialists onto our leadership team, such as Dr. Scott Zeller who pioneered the EmPath Unit.
 We also created an integrated solution designed to help EDs address the day-to-day needs of treating behavioral health conditions that includes recommended best practices in acute behavioral healthcare and policies for opioid and agitation management.
 The success we’ve seen with this approach has been inspiring.
 It feels good to see all patients treated with the respect and dignity that they deserve.

-Denise Brown, MD, is Chief Strategy Officer and Executive Vice President of Business Development for Vituity.
+Denise Brown, MD, is Chief Growth Officer for Vituity.
 Watch her recent appearance on the ZDoggMD Incident Report for additional insights into the future state of behavioral healthcare.

 As a physician-led and -owned, multispecialty partnership, Vituity has driven positive change in the business and practice of healthcare for nearly 50 years.
 Our more than 3,500 doctors and clinicians serve over 6.4 million patients annually, spanning the entire acute care continuum, including: emergency medicine, acute psychiatry, acute neurology, hospital medicine, critical care, anesthesiology, acute care surgery, telehealth, post-acute care, and outpatient medicine